A short summary of my year in China

 I started to develop closer relationships with the teachers at my school.
 In the short time we had been roommates, Yahia and I had become good friends.
 Since there were no other young foreigners in Kai Fa Qu, we had to stick close.
 By the end of the first two months, we were like an old married couple who did everything together.
 We ate together, we partied together and we worked together.
 We spent more than half of each and every day in each other’s immediate presence.
 It was nothing short of a miracle that we never got on each other’s nerves.

 As fall dragged on we began travelling to some of Yantai’s neighbouring cities.
-We visited the old German colonial city of Qingdao in late october.
+We visited the old German colonial city of Qingdao in late October.
 A Mexican expat named Ricardo who was in Yantai for a couple weeks on business joined us for the trip.
 We spent our time drinking with backpackers at a trendy downtown hostel and strolling through Qindao’s strange thatch-roofed colonial neighbourhoods.
 Many parts of Qingdao look as though they were carved from German cities and shipped to China.
 Then we visited the colonial coastal town of Penglai to see the ancient pavilions which hang over the seaside cliffs.
-I was also lucky enough to catch a weekend in Beijing with my uncle Steve who was visiting on Business.
+I was also lucky enough to catch a weekend in Beijing with my uncle Steve who was visiting on Business as well.
 Steve treated me to a little bit of the Asian high life while conducting a whirlwind tour of Beijing’s major attractions.

 In my spare time, I began teaching myself Chinese.
 I was tired of communicating with only the small circle of English speakers at my school and wanted to expand my horizons.
 Mandarin Chinese, however, is not an easy language to learn.
 The sounds are so foreign that I found it difficult to create any word associations in my mind.
 It took a couple months of practice before anyone understood my attempts at even the most basic sentences.
 Progress was slow.
 I spent weeknights reading through textbooks and weekends striking up conversations with locals at bars and pool halls.
 I even tried my hand at chatting up some girls.
 This strategy provided incentive, however, it occasionally backfired.

 One night Yahia and I were drinking and playing pool at a billiards club when I struck up a conversation with a young woman playing on the table next to us.
 She was with a man who I originally assumed was her boyfriend but she insisted they were just friends.
 We taught each other a little English and mandarin while we played a few games of doubles.
 The two friends seemed ecstatic to be hanging out with us.
 They laughed hysterically at our bad jokes and constantly sent pictures of us to their friends.
 They left early but insisted on meeting again.
 I suggested we exchange numbers.
-To be honest, I thought the girl was quite beautiful and I was interested in taking her out on a date.
+To be honest, I thought the girl was beautiful and was interested in taking her out on a date.

 A couple days later I got a text from the young woman asking why I had not called her yet.
 ‘Why no call, I miss you’ she wrote.
 I thought she was perhaps being a bit forward but I apologized anyways and sent her an invite to meet for dinner the following Friday.
 We sent cute little messages back and forth to each other throughout the week.
 Her notes were short and sweet.
 She would often wake me up texts like ‘Good morning, I am so happy I meet you .’
 ‘Me too, now get some sleep ’ I would reply.
 The back and forth continued for days.